JacobTheis/secret-shopper/PLANNING-DOC.md

 ### Database

 We will run this on a Postgres database.
 On the local test environment this will be run in a docket container.

+### AI Integrations

+#### Summary and Initial Data Gathering

+The AI will be used to gather information about the target property.
+This will be done by sending a request to the AI service with the target property information